 Back pain is such a common condition treated by acupuncture.
 Back pain is much more complex than meets the eye.
 There can be vascular related back, which often occurs due to poor circulation into the muscles and tendons.
-There may also be back pain due to spine related conditions such as stenosis (narrowing) of space within vetetrbrae or disc herniation, both of which would be considered neurologicall-involved pain.
-Poor circulation and weakening of sinews can also inadvertently result in disc herniation, as a lot of ligaments whole spinal vertebrae in place.
+There may also be back pain due to spine related conditions such as stenosis (narrowing) of space within vetetrbrae or disc herniation, both of which would be considered neurologically-involved pain.
+Poor circulation and weakening of sinews can also inadvertently result in disc herniation, as a lot of ligaments stabilize spinal vertebra.
 Regardless, they will exhibit some form of inflammation.

 Chinese Medicine Perspective on Pain